 Although it can be difficult to pinpoint the exact trigger, a few basic changes can make help symptoms improve over time:

-– Mind-body, mindfulness, and stress reduction techniques such as yoga, counseling, and meditation
+- Stress reduction: counseling, mind-body, mindfulness, and stress reduction techniques such as yoga, counseling, and meditation

 Be your own expert.